ResearchDataServices/RAiD-API/README.md

 ## Getting Started
 Development and deployment of the framework will require the following:
+### Third-Party Integrations
+Authentication validation and redirection is designed to be integrated with [Rapid AAF](https://rapid.aaf.edu.au/).
+The service will redirect to the static site via a RESTful *POST* call, providing a JWT token with AAF attributes.
+Read the [Rapid AAF developer guide](https://rapid.aaf.edu.au/developers) and contact the [support desk](support@aaf.edu.au) for service registration.
+The application will need access to the following AAF attributes:
+- mail
+- auEduPersonSharedToken
+- displayname
+- o

 ### Prerequisites
 * [Python](https://www.python.org/download/releases/2.7/):  AWS Lambda supported Python language runtime 2.7.
 * [PIP](https://pip.pypa.io/en/stable/) : Install and manage Python Modules